webrobert/pantry/README.md

 I wanted a clean shopping lists app.
 I was tired of stupid checklists and horrible ux.
 I wanted to be able to add or check off milk or butter from multiple lists.
 I wanted to be able to sort items based on where they were in a given store.
-All while both my sweetheart, and I could manage shared lists and/or shop.
+All while both my sweetheart, and I could manage shared lists and/or shop together.

 Pantry is made with Livewire as an experiment.
-I think some frontend javascript-AplineJs maybe-could make it feel a little more peppy.
+I think some frontend javascript-Aplinejs maybe-could make it feel a little more peppy.
 The draggable sorting needs work.
 It has issues on mobile.
 Go easy.
 I wrote it over a weekend.
 She loves it.
 And we use it for our shopping.